equenum/todo_list/README.md

 # todo_list
-A simple Todo-List application with ReactJS and Bootstrap.
+A simple Todo-List application with ReactJS and Bootstrap4.

 # Demo: